dcwbrown/osys/readme.md

 ## Linking, startup and Host.Mod (actually Lin.Host.Mod and Win.HostMod)

-In native Oberon V5, the inner core consists of Kernel, FieDir, Files and Modules.
-These are prelinked by 'ORL.Link Modules' and stored in the boot area by BootLoad.Mod.
+In Wirth's native Oberon V5, the inner core consists of Kernel, FileDir, Files and Modules.
+These are prelinked by '`ORL.Link Modules`' and stored in the boot area by `BootLoad.Mod`.

 In hosted Oberon, the inner core consists of Host, Kernel, Files and Modules.
 The Link command combines these and they form the text section of the ELF or PE executable binary.